 - Preheat oven to 220°C (430°F).
 Line a baking tray with a lightly grease piece of parchment paper.
 Set aside.

 - In a medium-size mixing bowl, whisk soy milk with apple cider vinegar.
 Set aside 10 minutes until it thickens to a buttermilk-like consistency.

-- In another large mixing bowl, whisk together flours, baking soda, and salt if desired.
+- In another large mixing bowl, whisk together flour and oats, baking soda, and salt .

 - Make a well in the center and pour the vegan buttermilk.

 - Stir the dough with a spatula at first then, when it becomes difficult to work the dough with the spatula, use your hands to knead the dough, adding more flour if needed to form a ball.

 - Knead the dough for 1 or 2 minutes maximum, until you are able to make a ball.
 If the dough is very sticky, simply add more white flour (up to a maximum of 1/3 cup) but be careful, you don't want a dry dough or the bread will be very dense and dry.
 A stickier dough results in a moist, elastic bread and that's what you want.

 - Transfer the dough ball onto the prepared baking tray and flatten the dough into a thin disc of a maximum 3 cm (1.5 inches) in height.
 This is extremely important or the bread won't raise at all.